I found my way into being a photojournalist in the Navy, but I never had any interest in photography.

 They wanted the new copy to frame and place in his little brother’s bedroom so he’d always remember his big brother being happy and smiling down on him.

 What changed my life from this experience was that was my image.
 An image from my very first newspaper assignment.
 I remember taking it and felt the whole assignment was taking away from my dream of being a DJ.

 Two things passed through my mind when this happened:

-2. The power of photography and that tangible element is real and is meaningful.
-It’s a visual documentation that we are here.
+The power of photography and that tangible element is real and is meaningful.
+It’s the visual documentation that provides proof we were here.
 We experience life, love, receive love, accomplish great feats, endure, and are a part of history within our family and communities.

-After that experience, I immersed myself into photojournalism.
-I studied, job shadowed, worked my butt off telling the stories of people who I was lucky enough to get an inside look on their lives.
+After that experience, I immersed myself in photojournalism.
+I studied, job shadowed, worked my butt off telling the stories of people who I was lucky enough to get an inside look of their lives.

 I’ve focused the photojournalism experience from all the assignments I’ve covered into telling stories of the people who won’t have their images highlighted inside a newspaper or magazine.

 This is why I do what I do.
 It’s also why my home has images hanging from every wall to highlight who my daughters were growing up, and who they are now.
 I want to always remember the 20th anniversary trip with my wife, and see myself and my girls acting goofy together.
 These moments are fleeting and the memories quickly fade without the images to remind us.